microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/report_emailappusage.md

-# EmailAppUsageUserDetailEmail app usage reports
+# Email app usage reports

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.